The Accomplice (TV series)

+The Accomplice (همگناه) is a 2020 Iranian television series created by Mostafa Kiaee.

 Plot

-The story of the series is about an old family in Tehran called Sabouri who has been cultivating decorative flowers and various flowers for many years.
-The Saburi family consists of three brothers and a sister, all of whom work for the company and follow in their family's inherited occupation.
+The series follows the story of an old family in Tehran called the Sabouris who have been cultivating decorative flowers and various flowers for many years.
+The Saburi family consists of three brothers and a sister, all of whom work for the company in their family's inherited occupation.
 The only son is Fariborz, who is now 58 years old and is an intelligence officer and life story.
 He wrote himself unaffected by his family.
 At a young age, Fariborz decides to become a policeman and goes to a city to undergo a training course.

 The Sabouri family still lives together in peace in old houses, but the arrival of a young man in this family changes the life of the whole family, which ...